Owner Managed Business

 Filing Corporation Tax Return (CT600)

-You should submit the return and company account by later of 12 months of the end of AP or 3 months of receipt of filing notice (CT603).
+You should submit the return and company accounts by later of 12 months of the end of AP or 3 months of receipt of filing notice (CT603).

 Amending & correcting return

-By 9 months from date of receipt, by HMRC and by 12 months from filing due, by company.
+HMRC can amend the return by 9 months from date of receipt and you can amend it by 12 months from the filing due.

 Corporation Tax Payment

-For SME companies, by 9 months 1 day from the end of AP and for large company by 4 instalments.
+If your company is small or medium company you have to pay for corporation tax by 9 months 1 day from the end of AP whereas for large company by 4 instalments.

 Corporation Tax Rate